ShardFenix/DontBeStupid/README.md

 ## "It's fine because it's in the game"

-> "If your argument can defend everything, you're an idiot."
+> "If your argument can defend everything, you are therefore an idiot."
 > -Shard

 This is one of the easiest arguments to counter.
 Whenever you criticize a feature or component of a game, call something overpowered or broken, or say something's designed badly, there is, unfailingly, a group of retards who hop onto the thread and respond with this gem.
 Some of the more common responses are: